 Cover Letter Tips

-After you have tailored your CV to win the job, you will need to perfect a compelling cover letter which is perhaps more important than the CV itself.
+After you have tweaked your CV to win the job, you will need to perfect a great cover letter which is arguably more important than the CV itself.
 This is what the employer will read before deciding if they would like to proceed with your CV.

-While the CV contains quick and purposeful bullet points and information, the cover letter gives you an opportunity to explain a bit more about who you are on a more personal level – which is particularly important when applying for startup roles where you will belong to a small team.
+While the CV contains quick and purposeful bullet points and information, the cover letter allows you to explain a bit more about who you are on a more personal level – which is particularly important when applying for startup roles where you will belong to a small team.
 With the CV, you want to keep it short, and so you may not get a full opportunity to express yourself.
-The cover letter will allow you to do this.
+The cover letter enables you to do this.

-Avoid writing a long letter, but instead write 2-3 paragraphs, ensuring that you use this space to subtly convince the employer why they should keep reading.
+Avoid writing a long letter, but instead write 2-3 paragraphs, ensuring that you use this space to convince the employer why they should keep reading subtly.

-As a sales professional, you need to be able to “sell” your CV in order to win the job!
+As a sales professional, you need to be able to “sell” your CV to win the job!
 A well-designed cover letter will help with this.

-How do we keep the cover to the point, but interesting and relevant in 2-3 paragraphs?
+How do we keep the cover to the point but exciting and relevant in 2-3 paragraphs?

-When applying for larger corporations, it is arguably not a huge risk for them to hire one bad employee, because the other employees will essentially make up for it.
-However, with startup roles, innovation and creativity are crucial, and so you need to convince the founders how their goals correlate with you; and how your skills and knowledge can help them to grow.
+When applying for larger corporations, it is arguably not a massive risk for them to hire one bad employee because the other employees will essentially make up for it.
+However, with startup roles, innovation and creativity are crucial, so you need to convince the founders how their goals correlate with you; and how your skills and knowledge can help them grow.
 Mention how the idea of working for a startup excites you and some of the traits that you can bring to the table.